 - Radisson Rewards

-For Prestige and Signature cardholders, points transfer out to the most commonly used programs at a rate of 2 Rewards points to 1 Virgin Australia‘s Velocity point , and 2.5 Rewards points to 1 mile for both Singapore Airlines Krisflyer and Cathay Pacific’s Asia Miles programs.
+For Signature and Prestige cardholders, points transfer out to Velocity Frequent Flyer at a rate of 2 Citi Rewards points to 1 Velocity point, and 2.5 Citi Rewards points to 1 mile for both Singapore Airlines KrisFlyer and Emirates Skywards.

 Citibank Travel Program

 It’s possible to use your points for travel paying directly with your points using the Citibank Travel Program.
-This might prove to be an OK use of points if you can’t find any points flights for your travel dates, with redemptions yielding a value of 1c per point.
+This might prove to be a useful way to use your points if you can’t find any points flights for your travel dates, with redemptions yielding a value of 1c per point.

 Other offers and benefits

-Citibank Dining is a benefit of some of Citibank’s cards too, however it’s value is debatable.
-Some may get great value out of it, with a free bottle of wine and some occasional discount offers when dining at a large range of selected restaurants.
-In our experience though, some restaurants don’t consistently offer or respect the benefit, making it hard to make the most of.
+Citibank Dining, which offers a free bottle of wine and some occasional discount offers when dining at a large range of selected restaurants, is a benefit of all 3 Citibank cards above, however it’s value is dependent on how often you dine at these restaurants and of course whether you like wine!
+In our experience, some restaurants don’t consistently offer or respect the benefit, making it hard to make the most of.
 The full list of benefits is here..

 There’s also a changing range of other offers and benefits, including some discounts at select retailers, detailed here.